LibreCAD/docs/guides/dwg-edit.rst

 .. actual image size 490px x 365px

-A previous example above left a diagonal line that is too long.
+*Example 3a* above left a diagonal line that is too long.
 The length can be easily trimmed:

    - Click the "Trim" icon |icon76|
    - Click the top horizontal line.
 This line is the "limiting entity" that determines where the second line is going to be trimmed to.